Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 The benefits they can take deductions from are; Income Support, Pension Credit, income-related or contribution-based Employment and Support Allowance, income-based or contribution-based Jobseeker’s Allowance or Universal Credit.

 If you owe £5,000 or more the local authority can take steps to make you bankrupt.
 You could for example owe council tax going back over several years.
+If this is threatened, get debt advice urgently.

 If the local authority try to do this without considering other options first you could complain to the Local Government and Social Care Ombudsman (LGSCO): www.lgo.org.uk.
 You must complain to your local authority first though.